google-research/vision_transformer/README.md

 To see a detailed list of all available flags, run `python3 -m vit_jax.train --help`.

-Notes about some flags:

--   `--config.accum_steps=16` : This works well with ViT-B_16 on a machine that
-    has 8 GPUs of type V100 with 16G memory each attached.
-If you have fewer accelerators or accelerators with less memory, you can use the same configuration but increase the `--config.accum_steps`.
-For a small model like ViT-B_32 you can even use `--config.accum_steps=1`.
-For a large model like ViT-L_16 you need to go in the other direction (e.g.
-    `--config.accum_steps=32`).
-Note that the largest model ViT-H_14 also needs adaptation of the batch size (`--config.accum_steps=2 --config.batch=16` should work on a 8x V100). tested `)
--   `--config.batch=512` : Alternatively, you can decrease the batch size, but that usually involves some tuning of the learning rate parameters.
+Notes on memory:

+- Different models require different amount of memory.
+Available memory also depends on the accelerator configuration (both type and count).
+If you encounter an out-of-memory error you can increase the value of `--config.accum_steps=8` -- alternatively, you could also decrease the `--config.batch=512` (and decrease `--config.base_lr` accordingly).
+- The host keeps a shuffle buffer in memory.
+If you encounter a host OOM (as opposed to an accelerator OOM), you can decrease the default `--config.shuffle_buffer=50000`.

 ## Vision Transformer